YuRen109/Olympaid-Math-Solutions/Algebra/Problems/IMO-2025-shortlist-A6.md

 *Proof.*
 This a simple corollary from a fundamental theorem of [Numerical semigroups](https://en.wikipedia.org/wiki/Numerical_semigroup).
+Here we provide a proof that does not need to introduce the concept of Numerical semigroups.

 Suppose $k = 1$.
 Then $\text{gcd}(N) = 1$ implies that $N = \lbrace 1 \rbrace$,
 and for all $m \in \text{ℕ}$ we may find $x_1 = m$ such that $x_1 \cdot 1 = m$.